Wouldn’t you love to smash your content out of the ring every time?

 One of the best ways to develop a strong writing style is to copy your favorite writers by hand — as in, pen to paper.

-Pick a blogger whose voice you admire and copy their posts, word for word.
+Pick a blogger or bestseller whose voice you admire and copy their content, word for word; every long emotional paragraph to every simple sentence.
 Don’t think too hard about it.
 Just go with it.

 As you write out their words, you’ll internalize their writing style, their pace and rhythm, their grammar, their word choice, and their sentence structure.

 Make no mistake.
-This is one of the most powerful ways to sharpen your writing skills.
+This is one of the most powerful ways to sharpen your writing skills and build creative muscle.

 Famous speeches, like those from John F. Kennedy and Martin Luther King, often use rhetorical devices to strengthen their message.